An MTSS Flowchart: Guiding the Intervention Process

 Making the Case That MTSS is NOT Just Something Extra

-MTSS Practice, Instituting MTSS
+MTSS Practice, MTSS Infrastructure

 As a lifelong educator, I have worked for decades with teachers and teacher candidates in pre-k through high school classrooms in both public and private schools.
 One constant for my teachers across the board, regardless of subject matter/specialty or grades taught — all consistently have experienced the “educational pendulum” swinging throughout their careers, and some may have even experienced the pendulum swing with multiple initiatives, new policies, etc. in a single year.
 In just this past year alone, teachers have experienced the shift from remote instruction to hybrid learning, and then back to in-person learning.
 It is no surprise that experiencing many shifts in the classroom can lead to fatigue, burnout, skepticism, and a feeling that whatever the change is, “it won’t last.”